rosslazer/blog/content/posts/use-it-or-lose-it-p1.md

 > “Morgan Stanley analyst Keith Weiss said in a research note that Snowflake is banking on a theory called Jevons’ Paradox, named for the 19th century English economist William Stanley Jevons.
 The idea is that as technological progress increases the efficiency with which a resource is used, the rate of consumption rises due to increasing demand.” - [Snowflake Stock Falls as a Software Tweak Hits Revenue.
 Analysts Remain Bullish.](https://www.barrons.com/articles/snowflake-stock-falls-as-a-software-tweak-hits-revenue-analysts-remain-bullish-51646333077?reflink=article_emailShare)

-If that sounds crazy to you look no further than Amazing Web Services, which is notorious for accounting price decreases.
+If that sounds crazy to you look no further than Amazon Web Services, which is notorious for accounting price decreases.
 This report from the [NRO and CAAG](https://www.iceaaonline.com/ready/wp-content/uploads/2019/06/CC06-Paper-Forecasting-Future-Amazon-Web-Services-Pricing-Souiri.pdf) outlines the cost decreases for storage on AWS:

 ![Jevons Paradox](/images/s3-jevon.png)
 *[*Credit - Forecasting Future Amazon Web Services Pricing](https://www.iceaaonline.com/ready/wp-content/uploads/2019/06/CC06-Paper-Forecasting-Future-Amazon-Web-Services-Pricing-Souiri.pdf)*